deep-muni/A2_Deep_Muni/README.md

 For styling purpose, I have decided to apply my own CSS styling.
 To make the pages responsive I have written a media query.
 I have made the pages responsive till 400px in width.

+The application is tested and works on Google Chrome and MS Edge browsers.

 ## Justification

 * Color Scheme